-Description: This rich color green 1.83 carat (6.68 X 6.36 mm) emerald represents great value.
-I had an oportunistic purchase and am passing on the avings to you.
+Description: ***This one is sold, but please let us know if you have any specific requirements in gemstones.
+This rich color green 1.83 carat (6.68 X 6.36 mm) emerald represents great value.
+I had an oportunistic purchase and am passing on the savings to you.
 This should sell for $1000 per carat or around $1800.

 As the gem of spring, emerald is the perfect choice as the birthstone for the month of May.
 It’s also the gem of the twentieth and thirty-fifth wedding anniversaries.